How to File Taxes in 2024

 That’s right: You can still send actual, hand-filled-out paper forms to the IRS in the mail.
 Paper tax filing is pretty cheap, of course, but it’s also an easy way to make errors on your return if you’re not a tax wizard.
 But if you’re confident in your calculator-fu, here’s the full list of IRS mailing addresses by state.

-Keep in mind that the IRS has a huge backlog of paper returns due to COVID-19.
-Many people waited months to get their tax refund in 2020 and 2021, whereas over 90% of returns filed online are processed within 21 days.
+Keep in mind that the IRS has had a huge backlog of paper returns ever since COVID-19 and openly discourages paper filing on its website.
+Many people waited months to get their tax refund in recent years, whereas over 90% of returns filed online are processed within 21 days.

 Hire a Professional Tax Preparer